 ‘Curriculum’ is a lovely, concrete noun.
 And, like concrete, it can be pretty hard to shift once it’s in place.
 So, in this post, I’m offering a warning before stuff that’s a bit rubbish becomes too embedded to move.
-A big, concrete caveat to counterbalance the big, concrete curriculum narrative that has, in some parts, started to warp.
+A big, concrete caveat to counterbalance the big, concrete curriculum narrative that has started to warp.

 I am delighted that knowledge has finally shaken itself free of the engagement mind-manacles of Bloom’s Taxonomy.
 Remember, knowledge-enthusiasts, we used to be the pathetic little creature languishing at the bottom of that pyramid – the creature that shook a little Gollum knowledge-fist at the evaluation and synthesis heavens in futile exasperation.
 As Willingham says, teachers had become “wary and weary of knowledge” (Daniel Willingham, Why Don’t Students Like School?, p.26).
 Heck, school leaders were really wary too.
 My playing of Britney’s ‘Toxic’ at the start of a lesson on Browning’s ‘The Laboratory’ (a totally tenuous and embarrassing link, I know) was praised in an observation more than my expert questioning of the pupils.
 Because ENGAGEMENT.
 There are numerous examples of this.
 Rebecca Foster started a wonderful but painful thread on it fairly recently.
 And it’s not just embarrassing, it’s horrific.
 It’s disgraceful that time was wasted on practice grounded in what Tom Bennett calls ‘folk’ teaching: stuff that’s been heard in the staff room, or what I was told as an NQT: “Don’t worry Claire, you’ll work it out eventually”.
 I don’t want colleagues to have to work it out eventually.
 Our children’s futures are now.
 We don’t have time to waste.